Adityamech/AWS-Infrastructure-setup-using-Terraform/README.md

 TERRAFORM WITH AWS PROJECT
 Automating Infrastructure and Creating Resources on AWS.

+We used Terraform to:

+- **Create a Virtual Private Cloud (VPC) with subnets in different availability zones.**
+- **Deploy two EC2 instances, each in a separate subnet.**
+- **Set up a load balancer to distribute traffic between these instances automatically.**

 Learn how to use Terraform to automate infrastructure or create resources on AWS.
 - Terraform is simple to use if you have a strong foundation in AWS fundamentals.